CatScn/Starknet-ERC20-Deployer-OpenHands/README.md

 cd Starknet-ERC20-Deployer && npm run firstDeploy
 ```

 You will be prompted to enter your private key and the address to deploy your token.
-Make sure your wallet is already deployed on [ArgentX](https://www.argent.xyz/) or [Braavos](https://braavos.xyz/).
+Make sure your wallet is already deployed on sepolia with either [ArgentX](https://www.argent.xyz/) or [Braavos](https://braavos.xyz/).

 ## Customization